 The Church used the home as a rectory for several years and held Sunday school classes on the main floor.
 The house was eventually sold and used as a rental property until it was purchased by Dr. Steve Kissel and his wife Janna in 2018.
 When the Kissels purchased the home, they knew they wanted to do something special.
 They fell in love with the beautiful, historical features, and decided to share the history of the home with others by opening Doc's Inn - an elegant look into the historic past of small town Indiana.

 Dr. Steve Kissel and his wife Janna completed most of the work done on The Docs Inn with the help of family and friends.
 Much of the original woodwork and plaster walls were in poor shape when the home was purchased but have since been repaired and restored.
 The original red oak floors have been restored to their natural color upstairs, and the downstairs floors were refinished in a dark oak stain.
-Both bathrooms were recently renovated and the entire house was repainted.
+The two original bathrooms were renovated and the entire house was repainted.
+Soon after, we added two additional bathrooms to accommodate each room with a private bath.
 All of the windows, including several beautiful leaded glass windows, are from the original construction in 1893 except for those added by Dr. Rhea for his office addition in the early 1900's.
 The home was previously awarded funds from a Stellar grant to replace the roof and repaint the exterior.
-The Kissels hope to complete their restoration by returning the exterior to its original white color in the near future.
+The Kissels then completed their restoration by returning the exterior to its original off white color.